Madhav-2808/ATM-System/README.md

 It is an ATM-System program that function simple excecution with the help of C++ programming language

 OOP 's featues ::
+1. Object
-1. Encapsulation
+2. Encapsulation
-2. Polymorphism
+3. Polymorphism
-3. Inheritance
+4. Inheritance
-4. Data Abstraction
+5. Data Abstraction
-5. Constructor
+6. Constructor
-6. Overloading
+7. Overloading
-7. Overriding
+8. Overriding